JayShaun/MICRO-Expression-Recognition-with-deep-learning/README.md

 ## How to run:
 1. prepare your data (e.g. CASMEII dataset  http://fu.psych.ac.cn/CASME/casme2-en.php)
-2. detect and crop the faces with opencv or other package by yourself.
+2. detect and crop the faces with opencv or some other packages by yourself.
-3. carry out interpolation files to interpolate your video into 16 frames(can set by yourself).
+3. run interpolation files to interpolate your video into 16 frames(can set by yourself).
 4. compute optical flow image and optical strain image.
 5. when your data is ready, run train.py